GAN-DUF: Hierarchical Deep Generative Models for Design Under Free-Form Geometric Uncertainty: BACKGROUND

+Instead of Eq.~(\ref{eq:F}), we can also use one of $P(f(\mathbf{b}, \pmb{\xi}))$'s quantiles as $F(\cdot)$.
+The 100\% quantile represents the ``worst-case" scenario, while other less conservative quantile orders are also employed~\cite{baudoui2012local}.

 On the other hand, RBDO refers to the optimization scheme where reliability analysis is incorporated into deterministic optimization methods~\cite{choi2007reliability}.
-Herein, reliability is defined as the probability that a system is expected to operate under variations.
+Herein, reliability is defined as the probability that a system is expected to successfully operate under risks of interest, such as deflection, leakage, and local damage.
 RBDO approaches exploit stochastic methods to address the statistical nature of constraints and design problems.
-Given $m$ risk factors, such as deflection, leakage, and local damage, a representative formulation of RBDO reads:
+Given $m$ risk factors, a representative formulation of RBDO reads: